s-a-c/chirper/docs/nandq/COMPOSER_SCRIPTS_ENHANCED.md

 - Use `composer lint` before committing
 - Run `composer test:types:all` for type checking
-- Execute `composer workflow:core` for quick validation
+- Execute `composer testsuite:core` for quick validation
-- Use `composer workflow:full` for comprehensive checks
+- Use `composer testsuite:full` for comprehensive checks